 \subsection{Inflating 2D Convolution Weights}

 This section discusses how to design a training strategy to generate synthetic 3D medical images and overcome the issue of data scarcity.
-Transfer learning~\cite{ref:transfer} is a widely-used technique to overcome the data paucity of the target task by employing additional external datasets.
-As an example, ImageNet~\cite{ref:imagenet} is used as an external dataset for a variety of tasks, including object detection, and segmentation.
-In MinGAN~\cite{ref:transferGAN}, knowledge is transferred from GANs to domains with few images.
-It is currently difficult to apply the transfer learning technique for 3D GANs models in medical research due to the lack of large datasets and effective transfer learning strategies.
-3DSeg-8 dataset~\cite{ref:med3d} has been aggregated from eight datasets to facilitate transfer learning between 3D medical images for liver segmentation and nodule classification.
-However, there are only tens to hundreds of 3D images of organs/tissues in each dataset in 3DSeg-8, which makes GANs incapble of transferring detailed knowledge.
+Transfer learning~\citep{ref:transfer} is a widely-used technique to overcome the data paucity of the target task by employing additional external datasets.
+As an example, ImageNet~\citep{ref:imagenet} is used as an external dataset for a variety of tasks, including object detection, and segmentation.
+In MinGAN~\citep{ref:transferGAN}, knowledge is transferred from GANs to domains with few images.
+It is currently difficult to apply the transfer learning technique for 3D {GAN} models in medical research due to the lack of large datasets and effective transfer learning strategies.
+3DSeg-8 dataset~\citep{ref:med3d} has been aggregated from eight datasets to facilitate transfer learning between 3D medical images for liver segmentation and nodule classification.
+However, there are only tens to hundreds of 3D images of organs/tissues in each dataset in 3DSeg-8, which makes GANs incapable of transferring detailed knowledge.
 Moreover, the interplay between the generator and discriminator poses a different transfer learning challenge compared to classification tasks with a single network.

-Although direct transferring from external datasets is infeasible for 3D medical images generation, we note an interesting and helpful observation: \emph{\textbf{2D slices in a medical dataset are several magnitudes larger than 3D images}}.
-As an example, Stanford AIMI Coronary Calcium (COCA)~\cite{ref:COCA} contains only 787 CTCA images, but these CTCA images contain $39,281$ 2D slices.
-As such, the number of these 2D slices is sufficient to train a 2D generative model such as StyleGAN2.
+Although direct transferring from external datasets is {not feasible} for 3D medical image generation, we note an interesting and helpful observation: \emph{\textbf{2D slices in a medical dataset are several magnitudes larger than 3D images}}.
+As an example, COCA~\citep{ref:COCA} contains only 787 CTCA images, but these CTCA images contain $39,281$ 2D slices. {Hence}, the number of these 2D slices is sufficient to train a 2D generative model such as StyleGAN2.
 Since 2D and 3D generative models have distinct weights, it is not possible to transfer weights directly from 2D to 3D generative models.
-As a result, we are naturally drawn to another technique called weight inflation~\cite{ref:inflation}, which enables effective 3D network training from the pre-trained 2D weights.
+As a result, we are naturally drawn to another technique called weight inflation~\citep{ref:inflation}, which enables effective 3D network training from the pre-trained 2D weights.